 This article will serve as an exhaustive guide of all you will need to know about a PEO.
 You need not look anywhere else for added information as you will find it all here.

-It serves as a co-employer of the client, which are typically small and medium-sized organizations.
+As we mentioned, the PEO serves as a co-employer of the clients, which are typically small and medium-sized organizations.
 It is focused solely on the HR and administrative needs of the business, thereby making the latter more productive.

 The partnership existing between the PEO and the client company is referred to as a co-employment relationship.